 The Academic Program

 Linguistics (LING), also called linguistic science or the science of language, is the study of how language works–how it is acquired, how it is used, how it is represented in the brain, how it changes over time, and so on.
-Major subfields are phonetics, phonology, morphology, syntax, semantics, discourse analysis, pragmatics, historical linguistics, sociolinguistics, psycholinguistics (including developmental psycholinguistics), neurolinguistics, mathematical and computational linguistics, and ethnographic linguistics.
+Major subfields are documentary linguistics, phonetics, phonology, morphology, syntax, semantics, discourse analysis, pragmatics, historical linguistics, sociolinguistics, psycholinguistics (including developmental psycholinguistics), neurolinguistics, mathematical and computational linguistics, and ethnographic linguistics.

 Linguistics is relevant to many endeavors, including cognitive science, language planning, language teaching, speech synthesis and recognition, treatment of language disorders, repair of communication breakdowns, and information technology.
 Our program presents unique opportunities for the study of Austronesian (Malayo-Polynesian) and Asian languages.
 It also has special strengths in language acquisition, psycholinguistics, sociolinguistics, and language documentation and conservation.